 - Throw away Christmas lights with frayed, chewed, or cracked cords.

-- Replace loose or broken bulbs; make sure you know the correct wattage to replace with.
+- Replace loose or broken bulbs; make sure you know the correct wattage for replacement bulbs.

 - Do not exceed maximum number of light strands that can be connected, as per manufacturer’s instructions on the box.